 Inaugurated in October 2013, the MiM museum of minerals has brought something truly unique to the country’s cultural scene.
 This state-of-the-art institution houses the private compendium of minerals accumulated by Lebanese collector and entrepreneur Salim Edde.

-The entrance to the museum is located on the grounds of the Sports and Innovation campus of the Université Saint-Joseph (USJ) in Ashrafieh, Beirut.
+The entrance to the museum is located on the grounds of the sports and innovation campus of the Université Saint-Joseph (USJ) on Damascus Street in Achrafieh, Beirut.

 The variety of minerals is divided into nine categories following the standard minerals classification system and then partitioned by continent and country of origin placing them in their geographical context.

-As a grand finale the visitor can continue to the treasure room designed to enhance the appearance of the most precious minerals.
-They embody the finest examples of rough, uncut and unpolished gold and silver specimens, as well as precious stones like diamonds, topazes, emeralds, sapphires and tanzanite, and semi-precious examples of quartz, tourmalines and amethysts, just to mention a few.
+As a grand finale, visitors can continue to the treasure room designed to enhance the appearance of the most precious minerals.
+These treasures embody the finest examples of rough, uncut and unpolished gold and silver specimens, as well as precious stones like diamond, topaz, emerald, sapphire and tanzanite, and semi-precious examples of quartz, tourmaline and amethysts, just to mention a few.

-MiM is the 2nd largest collection of minerals in the world, after the Sorbonne UPMC in Paris, where scientists, geology amateurs and jewelry aficionados, as well as school and university students and the general inquisitive public alike can unravel the wonders of the earth.
+MiM houses the second-largest collection of minerals in the world after the Sorbonne UPMC in Paris, where scientists, geology amateurs and jewelry aficionados, as well as school and university students and the general inquisitive public alike can unravel the wonders of the earth.

 - Radioactive minerals containing uranium and thorium

 - Museum boutique with souvenir replicas of the pieces on display

 - Location: Innovation and Sports Campus, Saint Joseph University,Damascus Street, Achrafieh, Beirut: +961 1 421 672